maltaweel/eBayScraper/README.md

 1. src/ner

 The folder contains two Java objects, which are NERDemo.java and RunTrainer.java respectively.
-NERDemo.java is an example NER project from the Stanford team that is included here as a demonstration on how to use NER.
-The RunTrainer.java is used for creating the ner-model.ser.gz file, which is used in the Python eBayScraper NER analysis.
+NERDemo.java is an example NER project from the Stanford Natural Language Processing team that is included here as a demonstration on how to use NER.
+The RunTrainer.java is used for creating the ner-model.ser.gz file, using the Stanford NLP libraries, which is then used in the Python eBayScraper NER analysis (nameEntityRecog.py).
 The properties.txt is used as a property file applied in RunTrainer.java and is based on requirements from the Stanford tool.

 2. bin/ner